top of page

 The starting point

-Like much of Andalusia, the land at Los Pedroches has been farmed as a monoculture of olive trees for over 50 years.
+Like much of Andalusia, the lands of Los Pedroches have been cultivated as a monoculture of olive trees for decades.

-The result is soil impoverishment, erosion and gradual desertification.
+The consequence is soil depletion, erosion and progressive desertification.

 It’s up to us to restore biodiversity!